TheMinester/Linux_Scripts/README.md

 Features:

-Tests if it's running as root.
+Tests if it's running as root.<br>
-Backup file is named using the argument and the date in ISO 8601 format.
+Backup file is named using the argument and the date in ISO 8601 format.<br>
-Tests if the backup is well created.
+Tests if the backup is well created.<br>
-Does a copy to a remote copy server using scp command and rsa keys.
+Does a copy to a remote copy server using scp command and rsa keys.<br>

 ### **backup.sh**